Welcome to Lee A. Gautreaux's Home Page

 Well, it didn't take long for me to seek out the local rail line that ran near my house in Houma, LA.
 The Southern Pacific railroad had a branch off of their New Orleans to Los Angeles "Sunset" main line from Schriever to Houma.
 At the time, the mid 70's, this line was bustling with activity.
 The Southdown sugar refinery was busy grinding cane into "white gold" and the oil industry was busy drilling for "black gold."
 During my "bike years," I got to know the folks who worked the branch and fell in love with the little grey and red EMD switch engines and GP-9's that powered the branch local.

-Fast forward a few years after joining the Crescent City Model Railroad Club, meeting a great friend and fellow Southern Pacific fan, Bill Klope, somehow managing to get my Mechanical Engineering degree, getting married to the right girl, going to work for McDermott and learing how to lift BIG HEAVY stuff, buying my first house and having a wonderful daughter, learning to vote Republican, learning how to pick out a little bit of music on the old six string, getting a great job at BellSouth (now AT&T,) having our youngest child turn fifteen years old this December, surviving both hurricanes Katrina and Rita (and Gustav and Ike) and trying to keep my sanity during the Obama recession.
-Whew!
+Fast forward a few years after joining the Crescent City Model Railroad Club, meeting a great friend and fellow Southern Pacific fan, Bill Klope, somehow managing to get my Mechanical Engineering degree, getting married to the right girl, going to work for McDermott and learing how to lift BIG HEAVY stuff, buying my first house and having a wonderful daughter, learning to vote Republican, learning how to pick out a little bit of music on the old six string, getting a great job at BellSouth (now AT&T,) having our youngest child turn nineteen years old this December, having two amazing grandchildren, surviving hurricanes Katrina, Rita, Gustav and Ike and managing to keep my sanity during the destructive and embarrassing Obama administration, celebrating the election of a REAL leader in President Donald Trump and moving from CO Engineering to OSP Planning at AT&T. Whew!
 That's where we are today.
 I'm planning my first real layout now.
-I'll be building a two story garage with my layout on the second floor.
+I'll be building an outbuilding in my backyard for my layout.
 I already have a design for a portion of the Lafayette Division around the walls in the fashion of one of my big influences in the hobby, David Barrow.
 The setting has changed a little, however.
 In the beginning, my focus was on present day railroading.
 Well, present day railroading ain't what it used to be!
-The retirement of those beautiful GP-9's and switchers, the merger mania that claimed my beloved Southern Pacific as a victim and the new corporate culture at railroad headquarters have all contributed to my officially changing my modeling era to the early 1960's.
+The retirement of those beautiful GP-9's and switchers, the merger mania that claimed my beloved Southern Pacific as a victim and the new corporate culture at railroad headquarters have all contributed to my officially changing my modeling era to 1965.
 To me, that must have been a magical time.
 The freight cars and locomotives wore brightly decorated paint schemes designed by artists, not lawyers and accountants.
 Little boys looked up with wonder at the engineer in the cab of the passing train and dreamed of taking the throttle one day themselves.

 Anyway, come with me as I try to take a trip on the rails of the past.
 I have a large volume of information avaiblible on my web site.
 It certainly has been a wonderful meeting place for so many great folks.
 So, come on in, the water's fine, and check back often.